colcon/colcon.readthedocs.org/reference/verb/build.rst

 ROS ``ament_cmake`` specific arguments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following arguments are provided by the ``colcon-ros`` package.
+The following arguments are provided by the ``colcon-ros`` package:

 .. _build-verb_ament-cmake-args_arg: